jmhickman/web3.fs/README.md

   returnBytecodeFromFile """C:\Users\jon\source\repos\web3.fs\Samples\Contract.json"""

 // Deploy to Rinkeby.
 First the contract is parsed and loaded, then deployed.
 The transaction is
-// monitored, and when it fails or succeeds it is logged to the console. prepareUndeployedContract keccakDigest testContractBytecode None RINKEBY testContractABI
+// monitored, and when it fails or succeeds it is logged to the console automatically. prepareUndeployedContract keccakDigest testContractBytecode None RINKEBY testContractABI
 |> Result.bind (deployEthContract web3c constants )
 |> monitorTransaction monitor
-|> bindTransactionResult
-|> logCallResult
 |> ignore

 (*